-No doubt, a laptop being an electronic device, is prone to extreme temperature, and it is quite normal for any appliance.
+No doubt, a laptop being an electronic device, is prone to extreme temperature, and it is pretty standard for any appliance.
 But the high temperature for a more extended period can significantly negatively affect your laptop.
 Like in some cases, because of overheating, the screen of your laptop freezes, or sometimes your CPU stops functioning.
 All these things are the sign of an unhealthy system.

-Although to get rid of this, the latest computers have a temperature sensor, which can automatically alarm you as soon as your system started overheating.
-Adding heat sensors to your laptop is a smart way to maintain the healthy life of your laptop.
+Although to get rid of this, the latest computers have a temperature sensor, which can automatically alarm you when your system starts overheating.
+So adding heat sensors to your laptop is a smart way to maintain the healthy life of your laptop.

 What Are the Main Reasons Behind Overheating of Laptops?

 Laptops are fragile.
 And every component of the laptop is adjusted in a small space with only a single fan.
-It is the only element that tries to keep the GPU, CPU, RAM, hard disk, and other components cool.
+Yet, it is the only element that keeps the GPU, CPU, RAM, hard disk, and other components cool.

 For the same reason, you should always try to sit in a cool place while working on a laptop so that the surrounding cold temperature balances the overheating.